luis-bustamante-legall/inspeccion_flutter/legall_rimac_virtual/README.md

 ![](.README_images/6a1d80b.png)

-5. Copy the API key on the dialog
+5. Copy the API key from the dialog

 ![](.README_images/4a7cdf4.png)